waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   3. Route 42 (Central Island): Suicune sighting near Apricorn trees.
 [Attempted - Sprite missing]
   4. Route 36 (Sudowoodo junction): Suicune sighting.
 [Pending]
   5. Tin Tower 1F: Final encounter with Suicune.
-- **Immediate Plan:** Fly to Ecruteak City.
-Check the Pokémon Center for Eusine.
-If he's not there, head to Route 36 to look for Suicune.
+- **Immediate Plan:** Exit menu, face right (14, 9), and Surf to the central island of Route 42.
+Check for Suicune near the Apricorn trees (27-29, 16).
+If sighted and it flees, proceed to Route 36.
+If not present, re-verify Cianwood sighting or talk to Eusine in Ecruteak.
+Finally, trigger Suicune at Tin Tower 1F by talking to all three Sages.

 # Battle Strategy: Suicune
 - **Lead:** KIMCHI (Gloom) Lv21.